literallycanvas/literallycanvas.github.com/_sources/api/util.txt

   properties to the element's size multiplied by *scale*.
 (This is necessary for environments with ``devicePixelRatio != 1``.)

+.. js:function:: LC.util.getDefaultImageRect(shapeBoundingRects, explicitSize={width: 0, height: 0}, margin={top: 0, right: 0, bottom: 0, left: 0})

+  Returns the effective bounds of the canvas.
+Mostly used as a convenient way to limit the scope of a potentially infinite tool.
+(For example, a paint bucket shouldn't fill infinite pixels.)

 .. js:function:: LC.util.renderShapes(shapes, bounds, scale=1, canvas=null)

   .. deprecated:: 0.4.5